Spain–United States relations: New stage in relations: 2009–present

 In February 2010, Obama met with Zapatero at the United States Capitol a few days after Obama announced he would not attend the EU-U.S. summit in Madrid in May.
 Two weeks later, Obama met with King Juan Carlos I. Juan Carlos I was the first European head of state to meet with Obama in the White House, where he has met with John F. Kennedy in 1962, Gerald Ford in 1976, Ronald Reagan in 1987, and Bill Clinton in 1993.

 In June 2018 King Felipe VI and Josep Borrell, minister of Foreign Affairs, Cooperation and European Union, made an official visit to the US.
 They met President Donald Trump on June 19.
 Meanwhile, Borrell had a meeting with Secretary of State Mike Pompeo, where the Spanish delegation showed concern for the US protectionist drift and discrepancies between the two countries were found in regards to their approach to migration policies.

 On 28 June 2022, following a meeting of US president Joe Biden with Spanish prime minister Pedro Sánchez in La Moncloa, both leaders issued a joint declaration to enhance the relations between both countries (updating the 2001 previous joint declaration signed by Josep Piqué and Madeleine Albright), which included an agreement on increasing the number of US warships in Rota and on the importance of permanent cooperation between both countries in response to the challenges of irregular immigration in North Africa.

+On 22 June 2025, Spain struck a deal with NATO to not increase defence spending to 5%, on 24 June, during the NATO summit in the Hague, US President Donald Trump commented on this decision by Spain, saying he will double down on Spain by making them pay double the amount through trade and tariffs, PM Pedro Sanchez responded saying Spain won't back down from its decision.

+Economic relations

+Both countries are developed OECD members and have signed various economic agreements, including a double taxation agreement.
+In 2024, the US imported $21.3 billion worth of goods from Spain and exported $24.7 billion worth of goods to Spain in return.
+US companies are the largest foreign investor in Spain, accounting for 18.8% of FDI in 2021.
+Together, both countries are also significant investors in Latin America.
+Numerous American tourists visit Spain every year, with three million visiting in 2019.